shay-te/core-lib/website/versioned_docs/version-0.1.0/advantages.md

 #### Divide and Conquer

-`Core-Lib` makes it easy to break a product into `Services`, ` Data-Layers`, And other `Core-Libs`.
-Creating smaller units that are easier to read, develop, pinpoint a problem, and test.
+`Core-Lib` makes it easy to break a product into other `Core-Libs`,  `Services` and ` Data-Layers`.
+Creating smaller units that are easier to seperate, read, develop, pinpoint a problem, and test.

 #### Easy to scale, And Longevity

 `Core-Lib` embraces the `Onion Architecture` for data flow across libraries.
-By rewiring and expending data layers.
-Such as `Services` and `DataAccess.` We are spreading the logic across the library, preventing busy and complex code while encouraging code reuse.
+Make it easy to rewire and expend logic across data layers (`Core-Lib`/ `Services`/`DataAccess`.), preventing busy/complex code and encouraging code reuse.

 #### Configuration on adtroied

-`Core-Lib` uses [hydra](https://hydra.cc/) for config, discovering, inheriting other Core-Libs configurations, and instantiating dependencies from config.
+`Core-Lib` uses [hydra](https://hydra.cc/) to discover other `Core-Libs` configurations.
+And instantiate `Core-Lib` and its dependencies from config.